 Note – Android/IOS and other device are same

 Changing Gmail password will help in securing your account by eliminating the hacker from having access to your account.
 As you would have created a new password for your account, the hacker will not be automatically logged out from your account.
-Changing password for your account is quite easy and simple.
+Changing the password for your account is quite easy and simple.
 Here are the steps:

 Already Login In Gmail?

-- Open browser and Sign into your Gmail account and click on your profile picture located on the top-right corner of your screen.
+- Open a browser and Sign into your Gmail account and click on your profile picture located on the top-right corner of your screen.